Obstetrician & Gynecologist · 41 years experience

 We know this sounds scary, but it doesn’t mean you don’t eat salt at all.

 It’s time to address the elephant in the room.
-According to a study, pregnant women should have at most one tablespoon of salt every day, roughly amounts to 2300 milligrams of sodium or six grams of salt.
+According to a study, pregnant women should have at most one tablespoon of salt every day, which roughly amounts to 2300 milligrams of sodium or six grams of salt.
 Anything above this quantity can prove counterproductive, leading to unwanted medical complications.
-While we understand that your changing taste will make you crave for extra salty food like French fries but it is not healthy.
+While we understand that your changing taste will make you crave extra salty food like French fries, it is not healthy.

 So, yes, you will have to control your taste buds from going on a salty food rampage and empty all those fried chips.
 What you can do is switch to organic snacks without adding too much salt to them.
 But all said and done, it will come down to willpower, and we know you will do about anything to ensure the health of your baby.